Veteran Sues After Scalpel Found Inside His Body 4 Years After Surgery

 The VA Connecticut did not provide specific comment on the lawsuit, stating: "VA does not typically comment on pending litigation."

-According to Faxon, the plaintiff filed an administrative claim with the VA last June but has not received a formal response beside stating that they received it.
+According to Faxon, the plaintiff filed an administrative claim with the VA last June but has not received a formal response beside stating that it has been received.
 "We're told by the administrative arm of the VA that they're so understaffed and incapable of even looking at the claim that they couldn't do anything," he said, which prompted the federal lawsuit filed last week.

-He expects the case to take some three years to reach a resolution, and is hoping for a payment to Turner of more than a million dollars.
+He expects the case to take some three years to reach a resolution and is hoping for a payment to Turner of more than $1 million.
 "I think something like this is so egregious, and the way the government has handled it is so egregious, that it should be a substantial payment."

 Leaving surgical materials inside patients is surprisingly frequent.
 "With more than 28 million operations performed nationwide, the number of cases in which foreign bodies are left behind during a procedure in the United States has been estimated at around 1500 cases per year," scientists recently wrote in the Open Access Macedonian Journal of Medical Sciences, posted by the U.S. National Library of Medicine.

 That may actually be a low estimate.
-According to the Washington Post, "a 2013 USA Today review of government data, academic studies and legal records found the figure was more likely between 4,500 and 6,000 times per year."
+According to The Washington Post, "a 2013 USA Today review of government data, academic studies and legal records found the figure was more likely between 4,500 and 6,000 times per year."

-Sponges are most common, and may cause infections.
-"I've had cases of sponges, needles, ... towels, surgical screws, clamps, things like that, left inside people," says Faxon.
-This is the first time he's seen a scalpel.
+Sponges are most common and may cause infections.
+"I've had cases of sponges, needles ... towels, surgical screws, clamps, things like that, left inside people," says Faxon.
+This is the first time he has seen a scalpel.

 Turner's wife is also party to the lawsuit.
 The complaint states that as a result of the injuries caused by the forgotten medical instrument, his wife "has been caused to lose his company, society, services and affections."